 What if I told you it’s possible to start making money as a freelance Web Developer in just a matter of weeks or months?

 The truth is: you can earn money from freelancing while you’re still learning how to code.
 You don’t need to spend tons of time and money on courses or bootcamps.
-With the right resources, you can become a freelance Web Developer even on a shoestring budget.
+With the right resources, you can become a freelance Developer even on a shoestring budget.

 In this post, I’ll walk you through 12 practical steps on how to become a freelance Web Developer.
-I’ll share with you everything I learned when I started learning coding, quit my job and managed to become a full-time freelance Web Developer in a matter of months.
+I’ll share with you everything I learned when I started learning coding, quit my job and managed to become a full-time freelance Web Designer and Developer in a matter of months.

 Here are a few related posts you may want to read, too: